-Complete the registration form at https://apply07.grants.gov/apply/IndCPRegister to create a username and password for Grants.gov.
-(An applicant applying as an individual should complete all steps except 1, 2, and 4.)
+Enter the FON at https://apply07.grants.gov/apply/IndCPRegister to complete the registration form and create a username and password for Grants.gov.
+(An applicant applying as an individual should complete all steps below except 1, 2, and 4.)